groboclown/precision-shell/README.md

 The tool was built with container (Docker and Podman) images that use minimal OS resources.
 Golang projects commonly build a single file, the executable, placed into a `FROM scratch` image.
 In these environments, `presh` can be easily added to provide some minimal file manipulation.

 Additionally, you can build the tool with exactly the commands you need to run.
 This limits the attack surface, making your install just that much safer.

-See [sample.Dockerfile](sample.Dockerfile) for an example of using it with Docker and a `FROM scratch`, to show that no OS setup is necessary to run the shell.

 ## How Do I Get It?